QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: Experiments

-We benchmark the quantum algorithm design capabilities of leading closed-source and open-source large language models using QCircuitNet.
+We benchmark the quantum algorithm design capabilities of leading closed-source and open-source large language models using QCircuitBench.
 The workflow of our benchmark is illustrated in Figure \ref{fig:flowchart}.
-The total computation cost is approximately equivalent to two days on an A100 GPU.
+The total compute footprint per model includes $\approx$48 A100-GPU hours for inference and an additional 24 single-core CPU hours for verification and simulation.

-\paragraph{Models.} Recently, the GPT series models have become the benchmark for generative models due to their exceptional performance.
-Specifically, we include two models from OpenAI, GPT-3.5-turbo \citep{brown2020language} and GPT-4 \citep{openai2024gpt4}, in our benchmark.
-Additionally, the LLAMA series models \citep{touvron2023llama, touvron2023llama2} are widely recognized as leading open-source models, and we have selected LLAMA-3-8B for our study.
-For a comprehensive evaluation, we also benchmark Phi-3-medium-128k \citep{abdin2024phi} and Mistral-7B-v0.3 \citep{jiang2023mistral}.
+\paragraph{Models.} We evaluate a range of state-of-the-art LLMs, including both proprietary and open-source representatives.
+From OpenAI, we include GPT-4o~\citep{openai2024gpt4}, which serve as widely adopted baseline due to its strong general-purpose performance.
+For open-source models, we benchmark LLAMA-3-8B~\citep{meta2024llama3}, a prominent member of the LLAMA family~\citep{touvron2023llama, touvron2023llama2, meta2024llama3} known for its efficiency and competitive performance.
+We further include Qwen 2.5~\citep{qwen2.5} and DeepSeek-R1~\citep{deepseekr1}, two recently released models that have shown promising results across a variety of reasoning and code generation tasks.
+To contextualize model performance, we conduct a human study and report human baseline scores at the bottom line of each table as reference.
+The instruction for human study is presented in Appendix~\ref{sec:human}.

-\paragraph{Prompts.} We employ a few-shot learning framework, a prompting technique that has shown considerable success in generative AI~\citep{xie2021explanation}.
-In this approach, we utilize either 1 or 5 examples, followed by a problem description.
-To ensure we do not train and test on the same quantum algorithm, we implement k-fold validation.
-This method involves using one problem as the test set while the remaining problems serve as the training set, rotating through each problem one at a time.
+All models are evaluated using a few-shot prompting strategy, a widely used method in generative language model evaluation~\citep{brown2020language, xie2021explanation, dong-etal-2024-survey}.
+We provide 1 or 5 in-context examples, followed by the task description.
+To prevent data leakage, we use $k$-fold cross validation, holding out each quantum algorithm from the prompt during evaluation.